sealingtech/troxileia/README.md

 Troxileia can be run locally outside of the cluser or as its own pod inside the cluser.
 To use, all nodes need a "port" label and nodes you intend to monitor should have a sensor label:

 ```
+#Kubernetes does not accept "/", change them to _:
 kubectl label nodes k8s-worker-1 port="1_1_x1"
 kubectl label nodes k8s-worker-1 sensor="true"
 ```